Press

 Rising Charleston pitmaster lands West Ashley restaurant, set to open in early 2023

-Rising Charleston pitmaster lands West Ashley restaurant, SET TO OPEN IN EARLY 2023 on the post and courier
+Rising Charleston pitmaster lands West Ashley restaurant, SET TO OPEN IN EARLY 2023 on the post

 When Charleston residents are asked about the city's barbecue, they likely mention Rodney Scott (Rodney Scott's BBQ), John Lewis (Lewis Barbecue), Aaron Siegel and Taylor Garrigan (Home Team BBQ), and Anthony DiBernardo (Swig & Swine).
 Many will soon be adding Hector Garate of Palmira Barbecue to that list.